etlbox/etlbox.website/hugo/content/recipes/basics/lookup-examples.md

 ---
-title: "Lookup examples"
+title: "Data lookup"
 description: "Various examples how to use the lookup transformation"
-lead: "This article contains examples which show how to use the lookup transformation."
+lead: "This article contains examples which show how to use the lookup transformation and shows other techniques to lookup data.."
 draft: false
 images: []
 menu: